Yeah, I'm just trying to figure out which soundbites I want to use here as we get started here in the final big hour of broadcast excellence today.

 Make sure it isn't yours.

-Life lock can help.
+Life Lock can help.

-Nobody's gonna totally stop identity theft.
+Nobody's going to totally stop identity theft.

 Sign up, become a member.

-Not very expensive at all, save even 10% more off the price if you mention my name when you call.
+Save even 10% more off the price if you mention my name when you call.

 That's Rush.

-Um you don't live there.
+You don't live there.

-But you know me!
+But you know me.

 I know, but the computer says I can't do anything about it.